-After that, the pressure inside the cylinders tube is increased so that the chemical penetrates into the wood well.
+After that, the pressure is increased by pouring the chemical inside the cylinder tube so that the chemical can penetrate well into the wood.

-The pressure inside the cylinder is about 140–150 psi, this is for several hours.
-This pressure is different for different types of wood.
-There is some softwood which requires work pressure like 80 – 90 PSI.
+The pressure inside the cylinder is around 140-150 psi for several hours.
+This pressure varies for different types of wood; softwoods require a working pressure such as 80 – 90 psi.

 What Chemicals Are Used for Pressure Treated Wood?

-One of the famous chemicals uses for pressure-treated wood is Chromated copper arsenate (CCA).
-In this treatment, copper is the primary fungicide, is a pesticide, and also provides ultraviolet (UV) light resistance.
+The most common chemical used for pressure-treated wood is Chromated copper arsenate (CCA).
+Copper is the primary fungicide, a pesticide and provides ultraviolet (UV) light resistance.

 This chemical has been used for centuries in the wood preservation process, but on 1 January 2004, the Environmental Protection Agency (EPA) entered into an agreement with the wood industry.
-In which it was decided that further use of Chromated copper arsenate (CCA) should be completely stopped as it is harmful to the health and environment.
+It was decided that further use of Chromated copper arsenate (CCA) should be stopped for wood treatment because it harms health and the environment.